Kydang2204/Trial-nestjs-app/README.md

  - Target for month July 2021  is understanding basic nestjs from introduction to overview/modules
 - Demand : Must do really carefully, understanding about decorator, github project, creating daily memo, README, notice about naming ,
 - Daily memo, README write for myself can easily understand if  read again in future.
+Update: Vừa đọc document, vừa code theo, vừa custom

 ## **Daily memo**